LiliiaNel/RentalCarTS/README.md

 # 🚗 Car Rental App

 A demo web application for browsing, filtering, and booking cars.
-This project is an imitation created for educational purposes and is not a real car rental service.
+This project was built as part of a learning process to practice TS, React, Redux, and API integration.

 ## ✨ Features